Louis Armstrong: Film, television, and radio

 Armstrong appeared in more than a dozen Hollywood films, usually playing a bandleader or musician.
 His most familiar role was as the bandleader cum narrator in the 1956 musical High Society, starring Bing Crosby, Grace Kelly, Frank Sinatra, and Celeste Holm.
-He appears throughout the film, sings the title song, and performs the duet "Now You Has Jazz" with Crosby.
-In 1947, he played himself in the movie New Orleans opposite Billie Holiday, which chronicled the demise of the Storyville district and the ensuing exodus of musicians from New Orleans to Chicago.
+Armstrong appears throughout the film, sings the title song, and performs the duet "Now You Has Jazz" with Crosby.
+In 1947, Armstrong played himself in the movie New Orleans opposite Billie Holiday, which chronicled the demise of the Storyville district and the ensuing exodus of musicians from New Orleans to Chicago.
 In the 1959 film The Five Pennies, Armstrong played himself, sang, and played several classic numbers.
-He performed a duet of "When the Saints Go Marching In" with Danny Kaye during which Kaye impersonated Armstrong.
+He performed a duet of "When the Saints Go Marching In" with Danny Kaye, during which Kaye impersonated Armstrong.
 He had a part in the film alongside James Stewart in The Glenn Miller Story.

 In 1937, Armstrong was the first African American to host a nationally broadcast radio show.
 In 1969, he had a cameo role in Gene Kelly's film version of Hello, Dolly! as the bandleader Louis where he sang the title song with actress Barbra Streisand.
-His solo recording of "Hello, Dolly!" is one of his most recognizable performances.
-He was heard on such radio programs as The Story of Swing (1937) and This Is Jazz (1947), and he also made television appearances, especially in the 1950s and 1960s, including appearances on The Tonight Show Starring Johnny Carson.
+Armstrong's solo recording of "Hello, Dolly!" is one of his most recognizable performances.
+Armstrong was heard on such radio programs as The Story of Swing (1937) and This Is Jazz (1947), and he also made television appearances, especially in the 1950s and 1960s, including appearances on The Tonight Show Starring Johnny Carson.

-In 1949, his life was dramatized in the Chicago WMAQ radio series Destination Freedom.
+In 1949, Armstrong's life was dramatized by scriptwriter Richard Durham in the Chicago WMAQ radio series Destination Freedom.

 Argentine writer Julio Cortázar, a self-described Armstrong admirer, asserted that a 1952 Louis Armstrong concert at the Théâtre des Champs-Élysées in Paris played a significant role in inspiring him to create the fictional creatures called Cronopios that are the subject of a number of Cortázar's short stories.
 Cortázar once called Armstrong himself "Grandísimo Cronopio" (The Great Cronopio).

 There is a pivotal scene in Stardust Memories (1980) in which Woody Allen is overwhelmed by a recording of Armstrong's "Stardust" and experiences a nostalgic epiphany.

+In 2022, Armstrong was subject of the documentary film Louis Armstrong's Black & Blues.